 The ‘Framework to Guide Decision Making’ outlines the behaviours needed to sustain purpose.

-It also provides the link to the underlying provenance of the Blueprint, which is one of the distinguishing features of the movement.
-The provenance is derived from philosophy and faith teachings, supported by emerging work on economics and organizational theory and social and behavioural science.
+It also provides the link to the underlying provenance of the Blueprint, which is one its distinguishing features.
+The provenance is derived from a strong foundation of learning from society, including social and behavioural sciences, faith and philosophy.